 It’s affordable social entertainment: Not just a street-legal drag race, each Friday night Midnight Madness is a lifestyle event, complete with special themes, DJs, a drifting pit, attractions and social activities.
-The concession stand offers discounted prices on popular food items.
-Admission: $15 for spectators, $25 to race.
-Spectators age 12 and under are admitted free.
+The concession stand offers discounted prices on popular food items. $25 to race.
+Admission: $15 for adult spectators, $8 for spectators age 8-15, spectators age 7 and under are admitted free.

 Play on a big-league field: Midnight Madness participants are welcome to race their street-legal cars on the same track used by the stars of the NHRA Mello Yello Drag Racing Series at speeds in excess of 320 miles per hour.